-Unit members utilizing sabbatical leave for advanced study shall be required to submit a description of the courses to be taken, as well as the identity of the educational institution as part of their application.
-Upon request, the unit member shall provide evidence that the courses were completed.
-Advanced study is defined as post-baccalaureate; or post-associate degree for unit members holding an associate degree.
+Bargaining unit members utilizing sabbatical leave for advanced study shall be required to submit a description of the courses to be taken, as well as the identity of the educational institution as part of their application.
+Upon request, the bargaining unit member shall provide evidence that the courses were completed.
+Advanced study is defined as post-baccalaureate; or post-associate degree for bargaining unit members holding an associate degree.